• USD

 Endangered Quivers

-Amidst the beautiful flower carpet covering the area in multi-colored magic, giant quiver trees dot the landscape.
-The giant quiver trees are critically endangered and only occur naturally in a tiny area.
-One of the reasons it is so endangered is that it falls prey to plant collectors.
+Amidst the beautiful flower carpet covering the area in multicolored magic, giant quiver tree dot the landscape.
+The giant quiver tree is Critically Endangered in parts of its range and occurs naturally in a small area.
+One reason it is so threatened is that it falls prey to plant collectors.

 Experiences to Savor at Namaqua National Park